-Whether you're working remotely from the road, attending online classes, keeping in touch with friends & family, navigating to your next destination or keeping entertained - internet access is almost as essential as fuel, water and electricity to some of today's RVers.
+Whether you're working from the road, attending online classes, keeping in touch with friends & family, planning your next destination, sharing your adventures or keeping entertained - you'll need to find a mobile internet solution that fits your unique lifestyle.

-If The Mobile Internet Handbook is the textbook...
+The Mobile Internet Handbook is the textbook...

 ..the MIA is the classroom.